achuchulev/terraform-nomad-multicloud/README.md

   - create Nomad cluster federation between the two clouds

 ```
-Note: Before you be able to make Nomad cluster federation between the two clusters, you should first connect to your AWS infrastructure importing file "client-config.ovpn" into your favourite VPN client, then set "make_federation" variable to "true" and apply.
+Note: Before making Nomad cluster federation, you must connect to your AWS infrastructure first importing the "client-config.ovpn" file (created in the root directory) into your favourite VPN client, then set "make_federation" variable to "true" and apply.
 ```

 ## To do

  - configure Nomad frontend with LB